Ahmedaltu/Test-Automation/Jenkins&Gogs/README.md

 Create a directory for the project.
 Inside this directory, create a file named docker-compose.yml.
 Step 3: Configure Docker Compose File as it is listed above docker-compose.yml

+To keep the URLs consistent both in containers and on the host computer you need to edit /etc/hosts.
+On
+linux the file path is /etc/hosts.
+On windows the file path is:
+C:\Windows\System32\drivers\etc\hosts.
+Note that you need administrator privileges to edit the
+file.
+Add the following lines to /etc/hosts:
+# Reroute jenkins and gogs to localhost
+127.0.0.1 jenkins
+127.0.0.1 gogs

 Copy Dockerfile and docker-compose.yml to the same directory.
 Open command prompt/terminal, go to the directory and execute: